Size: 139,000 s.f.

 For the first time in its history, Orchestra Hall will have a primary entrance.
 Situated on the building’s west side, it is marked by a wide canopy and will give the Hall a bolder, more welcoming image.
 A secondary entrance on Marquette will welcome patrons arriving via public and disabled transit.
 Along the southwest, patrons will have access to the outdoors via two new terraces; one at ground-level extending to the west off the City Room, and another rooftop terrace, accessible from the Tier Drop level of the lobby.

 “In renovating Orchestra Hall, we made it a priority to preserve the iconic elements of the original 1974 design,” says architect Bruce Kuwabara, “while also re-envisioning aspects of the building to better fit its current city and context.
 This project offers a remarkable opportunity to renew a great venue and revitalize the relationship of Orchestra Hall to the city of Minneapolis.”

 Minnesota Orchestral Association

-21,528 sq.ft. expansion of lobby and public spaces and 9,688 sq.ft. renovation of administrative offices
+21,528 sq.ft. expansion of lobby and public spaces and 9,688 sq.ft. renovation of administrative offices and auditorium

 Marianne McKenna (partner-in-charge), Chris Couse (principal), Bob Sims (senior associate), Bruce Kuwabara (partner), Meika McCunn (associate), Dave Smythe (associate), Sanaz Shirshekar, Ramon Janer, Janice Wong, Farhan Durrani, Razvan Ghilic Micu, Sharareh Borzabadi Farahani, Carolyn Lee, Sheida Shahi, Danielle Sucher, Olena Chorny (student), Katerina Mityuryayeva (student)